Oct 25, 2019

-New types of music licensing companies started negotiating directly with artists and creating their own music libraries.
-This allowed independent creators to license quality music at a much more affordable price.
+New types of music licensing companies started negotiating directly with artists and creating their own music libraries, which gave independent creators more options for where and how they could license music.
+This also allowed creators to license quality music at a much more affordable price.

 It’s no coincidence this innovation coincided with the Youtube boom and the rise of digital creators.